polyformproject/license-development/Perimeter.md

 ## Patent License

 The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would infringe by using the software.

-## Competition

-If you use this software to market a product as a substitute for the functionality or value of the software, it competes with the software.
-A product may compete regardless how it is designed or deployed.
-For example, a product may compete even if it provides its functionality via any kind of interface (including services, libraries or plug-ins), even if it is ported to a different platforms or programming languages, and even if it is provided free of charge.

 ## Fair Use